VerdAnt-Chain/verdant-chain-frontend/README.md

 open https://localhost:3000
 ```

 The dev server proxies `/api/v1/*` to the backend (`VERDANT_BACKEND_URL`, default `http://localhost:8080`).
-Farmer and auth endpoints are live against the real backend; the four newer cores (proofs/equipment/projects/livestock) fall back to an in-memory demo store until their backend endpoints ship, so every workflow is explorable out of the box.
+Farmer and auth endpoints are live against the real backend; proofs, equipment, projects, and livestock use backend-first route handlers with an in-memory demo fallback when an upstream endpoint is missing, so every workflow remains explorable out of the box.

 ## Scripts